 Step 1 — Turn Off the Power

-Turn off the power to the circuit you will be working on.
-Place a strip of the electrical tape over the breaker that controls the circuit.
+Turn off the breaker to the circuit you will be working on.
+Place a strip of electrical tape over the breaker that controls the circuit.
 You can also tape a sign to the door of the electrical panel box stating "Keep Out - Working on Electric!"

 Step 2 — Remove the Fixture

 Remove the bulbs from the existing fixture.
 Use the screwdriver to remove the bolts holding the fixture to the box.
 As you remove the second bolt, make sure to hold onto the fixture so it doesn't fall away.
 With the fixture hanging by the wires, use your voltage tester to ensure that the power is still off.

 While holding the fixture, unscrew the wire nuts and separate the wires.
 There should be one black and one white wire.
 Remove the old fixture.